-Trends & Insights: Direct Indexing & The UMA – A Perfect Match
+Direct Indexing & the UMA - A Differentiator

 These days, it’s almost impossible to read through an industry publication without being inundated by advertisements for direct index products and strategies.
 But all the attention makes sense—in a financial landscape where investors continue to demand more customization and lower costs, the ability to deliver a direct index strategy may create a multitude of benefits for end clients.
 They include:

-Now, I’m a huge fan of direct indexing.
-It enables independent advisors to help their clients invest in accordance with their personal values by way of a low-cost, tax-efficient solution.
-But what I’m not a big fan of is going halfway or falling short on true potential.
-To me, implementing an index strategy inside an SMA or as a standalone advisor model – while allocating the client with other managers in different accounts is just that - selling the strategy’s true potential short.
-My excitement is growing now that Adhesion has expanded its direct index solution with the recent launch of Personal Indexes.
+Advisors help their clients invest following their personal values by way of a low-cost, tax-efficient solution.
+Don’t go halfway or fall short of the true potential of direct indexing.
+Implementing an index strategy inside an SMA or as a standalone advisor model – while allocating the client with other managers in different accounts is just that - selling the strategy’s true potential short.
+Adhesion has expanded its direct index solution with the recent launch of Personal Indexes.
 With Personal Indexes, our intent was to solve the shortcomings of single-account Direct Indexes without sacrificing the personalization demanded by investors.

 Getting the Most Out of Your Direct Index Strategy